gift-surg/GIFT-Grab/README.md

 # Features

-The table below summarises GIFT-Grab features.
-It also provides shortcuts to installation HOWTOs.
+**Hint:** the "HOWTO"s in the table are quick links to the relevant installation documentation.

 | **Feature** | | [**C++ API**](doc/build.md) | [**Python API**](doc/pypi.md) |
 | :--- | :--- | :---: | :---: |